jorge-llanque/JavaScript-Farm/JSFromFundamentalsToFunctional.md

 ## brackets notation

-- We use bracket notation when we can't use string properties
+- We use bracket notation when we can't use string properties.

 ## Destructuring array